alexlehner/alexlehner.github.io/_posts/2013-09-23-a-good-development-environment-for-mac.md

 ### [Cyberduck](http://cyberduck.ch/)

-For those casual web designers who need a quick and easy solution (see: free) to manage files between a local computer and a server, [Cyberduck](http://cyberduck.ch/) is a great solution.
+For those casual web designers who need a quick and easy solution (see: free) to manage files between a local computer and a server, [Cyberduck](http://cyberduck.ch/) is a great option.
 It is a free file transfer client that has an extremely simple interface.
 Though it doesn’t have the syncing or remote disk features of Transmit, it is still an excellent program.
 There is even a Windows version.
 Gasp!
 Mac users can get it from the Cyberduck [website](http://cyberduck.ch/) or the [Mac App store](http://cyberduck.ch/appstore).

 ### [Sequel Pro](http://www.sequelpro.com/)